FoodStandardsAgency/food_gov_uk_d8/drupal/web/themes/custom/fsa/README.md

 ### JavaScript development
 The file `index.js` is the entry point for all the assests used by this theme.
 This file contains `require` function for style and image files.
 This function should not be removed ever.

-Npm dependencies and theme related [modular JavaScript files](https://github.com/lukehoban/es6features#modules) can be imported at the beginning of every JavaScript file with `import defaultMember from 'module-name'` [ES6 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+Npm dependencies and theme related [modular JavaScript files](https://github.com/lukehoban/es6features#modules) can be imported at the beginning of every JavaScript file with following line of code:

+`import defaultMember from 'module-name'`

+[ES6 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
 To export a JavaScript module use [ES6 export syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) such as `module.exports = myFunction;`.

 There are number of other really useful ES6 features that can be also used, like:
 * [Arrows](https://github.com/lukehoban/es6features#arrows)